India calls for humanitarian assistance to Afghan people without politicisation | Law-Order

 - India

-Russia, India and China (RIC) need to work together to ensure that humanitarian assistance reaches the Afghan people without any hindrance and politicisation, External Affairs Minister S Jaishankar said on Friday.
+Russia, India and China (RIC) should coordinate to combat threats of terrorism and radicalisation and work together to ensure that humanitarian assistance reaches the Afghan people without any ''hindrance and politicisation'', External Affairs Minister S Jaishankar said on Friday.

-In a virtual address at a foreign ministerial meeting of the trilateral, he said it is necessary for the RIC countries to coordinate their respective approaches on the threats of terrorism, radicalisation and drug trafficking.
+At a virtual foreign ministerial meeting of Russia-India-China (RIC) trilateral, he also said that the three countries must recognise vaccination certificates issued by each other and that the world should avoid ''unreasonable and unscientific'' travel restrictions.

+Referring to Afghanistan, he said the global expectations of Afghanistan are articulated by UNSC Resolution 2593, asserting that Afghan territory must not be used for terror activities by terrorist groups like Lashkar-e-Taiba, Jaish-e-Mohammad etc.

 Chinese Foreign Minister Wang Yi and his Russian counterpart Sergey Lavrov were present at the meeting.